lidofinance/gate-seals/README.md

 - the sealables, a list of contracts to be sealed,
 - the expiry period, a period after which the GateSeal becomes unusable.

-If an emergency arises, the sealing committee simply calls the seal function and puts the contracts on pause for the set duration.
+Important to note, that GateSeals do not bypass the access control settings for pausable contracts, which is why GateSeals must be given the appropriate permissions beforehand.
+If and when an emergency arises, the sealing committee simply calls the seal function and puts the contracts on pause for the set duration.

 ## How are GateSeals created?